thymol/thymol-node-server/README.md

 Thymol Node Server
 ==================

-A nodejs based server-side JavaScript Thymeleaf template engine built on Thymol and Express.
+A nodejs based server-side JavaScript Thymeleaf template engine built on Thymol, Express and Domino.

 This is an experimental web server that processes server-side [Thymeleaf](http://www.thymeleaf.org) templates, JavaScript and data using [Thymol](http://www.thymoljs.org) and returns documents rendered as HTML.